 Master of Software Systems

 (Program to be discontinued.
-Spring 2013 is the last term that students will be admitted to this master's program.)
+Spring 2013 was the last term that students were admitted to this master's program.)

 This program will provide skills and information about how to function effectively when participating

 in information systems development or involved in information systems issues in an organization.
 Knowledge gained through this program will enable building bridges between information technology and its use in other parts of the organization.
 Graduate education for professionals in software development methodologies, techniques, and technologies is not only valuable for software engineers, but also for users of software in every part of the organization.
 The importance and